mosaic-code-coop/.github/profile/README.md

 longer they're there, the more deeply they understand what the company is actually for.
 Meanwhile, successive generations of outside owners drift in the opposite direction: each handover puts decision-making further from the work, and the mission erodes a little more with every step.

-While benevolent, purpose-driven founders and owners exist, relying on the strength of will of individual founders to resist structural pressures is a fragile protection for the mission.
+While benevolent, purpose-driven founders and owners exist, relying on the strength of will of individual founders to resist structural pressures is a fragile protectionn.
 Putting ownership and governance in the hands of workers is what keeps a purpose-led business on mission as it grows.

 It also works at scale.
-[Mondragon](https://en.wikipedia.org/wiki/Mondragon_Corporation) — a worker co-operative of tens of thousands of people across finance, retail, manufacturing, and education — kept its people in work through the GFC by retraining and redeploying them between member businesses.
+[Mondragon](https://en.wikipedia.org/wiki/Mondragon_Corporation) — a worker co-operative employing of 40,000 people globally across finance, retail, manufacturing, and education — kept its people in work through the GFC by retraining and redeploying them between member businesses.
 Long term resilience and mission-alignment come from how ownership is structured, not from founder goodwill.